dagster-io/dagster/docs/docs-beta/docs/concepts/automation.md

 Finally, the Declarative Automation system is a more complex system that uses conditions on the assets to determine when to execute.

-## About Schedules
+## Schedules

 In Dagster, a schedule is defined by the `ScheduleDefinition` class, or through the `@schedule` decorator.
-The `@schedule` decorator is more flexible than the `ScheduleDefinition` class, allowing you to configure job behaviour or emit log messages as the schedule is processed.
+The `@schedule` decorator is more flexible than the `ScheduleDefinition` class, allowing you to configure job behavior or emit log messages as the schedule is processed.

 Schedules were one of the first types of automation in Dagster, created before the introduction of Software-Defined Assets.